An Accelerated Stochastic Variance-Reduced Algorithm for Entropic Wasserstein Barycenters: Numerical Experiments

-We use MNIST \footnote{\url{http://yann.lecun.com/exdb/mnist/}} as our real dataset.
-We also generate synthetic grey-scale images by the approach introduced in \cite{altschuler2017near}.
-Each image is produced by randomly positioning a foreground square in an otherwise black background.
-The foreground occupies 20\%, and the foreground and background intensities follow the uniform distribution on $[0,10]$ and $[0,1]$, respectively.
+For the two-marginal tests in Figures~\ref{Fig:Data1} to \ref{Fig:Data4}, we use DOTmark images \citep{schrieber2016dotmark} and the synthetic grayscale images of \cite{altschuler2017near}.
+The synthetic images contain a randomly placed foreground square on a dark background.
+The foreground occupies 20\% of the image; foreground and background intensities are sampled uniformly from $[0,10]$ and $[0,1]$, respectively.